WisottXIV/Brio/README.md

 * [VFXEditor](https://github.com/0ceal0t/Dalamud-VFXEditor)
 * [Cammy](https://github.com/UnknownX7/Cammy)

-Find out more about this [here](https://github.com/AsgardXIV/Brio/blob/main/Acknowledgements.md).
+Find out more about this [here](https://github.com/WisottXIV/Brio/blob/main/Acknowledgements.md).

 ## License
-Brio is licensed under the [GPL 3.0 license](https://github.com/AsgardXIV/Brio/blob/main/LICENSE).
+Brio is licensed under the [GPL 3.0 license](https://github.com/WisottXIV/Brio/blob/main/LICENSE).
+There are no plans to change licensing at this time.